geekman/cloud-bathroom-scale/README.md

         hg clone https://bitbucket.org/geekman/cloud-bathroom-scale

-2. Create the `virtualenv` and install Python dependencies.
+2. Create the `virtualenv` to download required the Python dependencies.
 If your system has both Python 2 and 3 installed, you might need to use `virtualenv2` instead.

         cd cloud-bathroom-scale
-        virtualenv .
+        virtualenv venv
-        source bin/activate
+        source venv/bin/activate

-        pip install -r requirements.txt
+3. Run the `mkwheels` script to download dependencies and unpack them into the `deps` directory:

+        ./mkwheels
+        unzip -d deps deps.zip

+4. Now the virtualenv is no longer needed.
+You can now deactivate and discard it:

+        deactivate
+        rm -rf venv

-3. Create a project and a new Client ID at the [Google Developers Console](https://console.developers.google.com/).
+5. Create a project and a new Client ID at the [Google Developers Console](https://console.developers.google.com/).
    Select "Installed application" under "Application Type".

-4. Download the JSON file for the generated Client ID.
+6. Download the JSON file for the generated Client ID.
 Ensure that the filename is `client_secrets.json`.

-5. Create a new Spreadsheet in Google Docs and delete off all the rows.
+7. Create a new Spreadsheet in Google Docs and delete off all the rows.
 Find the document "key" in the URL, which should look something like this:

         https://docs.google.com/spreadsheets/d/<DOCUMENT_KEY_HERE>/edit

-6. Run the script to test that it works by passing the `--test` argument:
+8. Run the script to test that it works by passing the `--test` argument:

         ./cloud-bathroom-scale.py --test <DOCUMENT_KEY>

-7. Check that a row has been added to the Spreadsheet with the current time.
+9. Check that a row has been added to the Spreadsheet with the current time.

 Normal Usage
 -------------
-If you have used a `virtualenv`, you need to activate it first:

-    cd cloud-bathroom-scale
-    source bin/activate

-Then the script needs to be started:
+The script needs to be started, like so:

     ./cloud-bathroom-scale.py <DOCUMENT_KEY>